getk2/k2-example-plugin/README.md

 All releases are published here: https://github.com/joomlaworks/example-k2-plugin/releases

 For Joomla!
 1.5 use version 2.1.<br />
 For Joomla!
-2.5 or newer user version 2.2.
+2.5 or newer use version 2.2.

 ## LEARN MORE